 In response to these challenges, Mastercard Foundation launched the Leaders in Teaching (LIT) Initiative in 2018.
 This multi-country initiative is comprised of a portfolio of partner programs, each focused on addressing challenges across the teacher lifecycle, including the recruitment of qualified teachers, strengthening pre and in-service teacher training, ensuring teachers receive effective support and mentorship from school leaders and elevating the status of the teaching profession.
 LIT was first established in Rwanda in 2018 and will be adapted to other country contexts across the continent.
 The Foundation is also exploring opportunities to expand its education programming in Rwanda.
 Read more about Leaders in Teaching.

-Reporting to the Country Representative at Mastercard Foundation’s Rwanda office in Kigali, the Program Lead, Leaders in Teaching (LIT), will be responsible for managing the LIT initiative in Rwanda, including overseeing a portfolio of partner programs, developing new education programming and partnerships, contributing to the development of initiatives in other priority countries and ensuring effective collaboration with government, development partners and implementing organizations.
+Reporting to the Country Representative at Mastercard Foundation’s Rwanda office in Kigali, the Program Partner, Leaders in Teaching (LIT), will be responsible for managing the LIT initiative in Rwanda, including overseeing a portfolio of partner programs, developing new education programming and partnerships, contributing to the development of initiatives in other priority countries and ensuring effective collaboration with government, development partners and implementing organizations.

 The successful applicant will lead the Rwanda LIT team and will be responsible for representing the Foundation on local government, donor and development partner task forces, working groups and coordination platforms relevant to the education sector, particularly in secondary education.
-The Program Lead will also engage on a regular basis with senior government representatives at the Ministry of Education and the Rwanda Education Board and will be expected to contribute to the Foundation’s thought leadership in education in Rwanda and internationally.
+The Program Partner will also engage on a regular basis with senior government representatives at the Ministry of Education and the Rwanda Education Board, and will be expected to contribute to the Foundation’s thought leadership in education in Rwanda and internationally.
 They will collaborate closely with Foundation colleagues in Toronto and across the continent, to share program learning and contribute to the strategic direction of the Foundation’s work in education and the adaptation of the Leaders in Teaching initiative in other country contexts.

-As part of the Foundation’s country strategy implementation in Rwanda and other priority countries, the Program Lead may also be responsible for the development and management of new partnerships and programs focusing on education in support of the Foundation’s Young Africa Works strategy in Rwanda.
+As part of the Foundation’s country strategy implementation in Rwanda and other priority countries, the Program Partner may also be responsible for the development and management of new partnerships and programs focusing on education in support of the Foundation’s Young Africa Works strategy in Rwanda.

 WAYS YOU CAN CONTRIBUTE